xoofx/xoofx.github.io/_posts/2015-10-08-stackalloc-for-class-with-roslyn-and-coreclr.md

 This is a first commit that is generating some x64 code in order to initialize the method table of the object.

 It is a first step to generate a compliant class layout on the stack.
 A class is only differentiated by the presence of this methodtable pointer (or commonly called `vtable`) at the `offset 0`.
 This is through this pointer that we can find type information, perform cast, find and call virtual methods...etc.
+This initialization of the methodtable of a class on the stack is only done once per stackalloc call site (or shadow variable) at the prolog of the method (just after the JIT has generated zeroing code)

 Notice that in the generated code here, I still don't output the small `ObjHeader` that is required for a GC object.
-It required a bit more changes.
+It required a bit more changes...

 ### 5) Changes made to the `ObjHeader`